matrix-org/complement-crypto/README.md

 Membership ACLs:
 - [x] Happy case Alice <-> Bob encrypted room can send/recv messages.
+- [x] Bob can see messages when he was invited but not joined to the room.
 - [ ] New user Charlie does not see previous messages when he joins the room.
 TODO: can he see messages sent after he was invited?.
 Assert this either way.
 - [ ] Subsequent messages are decryptable by all 3 users.
 - [ ] Bob leaves the room.
 Some messages are sent.
 Bob rejoins and cannot decrypt the messages sent whilst he was gone (ensuring we cycle keys).
 Repeat this again with a device instead of a user (so 2x device, 1 remains always in the room, 1 then logs out -> messages sent -> logs in again).